Dow Plunges After Donald Trump ‘Orders’ U.S. Companies To Cease Doing Business With China

 “Our great American companies are hereby ordered to immediately start looking for an alternative to China, including bringing your companies HOME and making your products in the USA.”

-The president said that he will “respond” to China’s retaliatory tariffs this afternoon, telling Amazon, Fed Ex, UPS, and the Post Office to refuse all deliveries of the drug Fentanyl from China.
+The president said that he will “respond” to China’s retaliatory tariffs this afternoon, telling Amazon, Fed Ex, UPS and the Post Office to refuse all deliveries of the drug Fentanyl from China.

 He concluded the Twitter thread by vowing to keep the U.S. economy “larger than that of China.”